honkit/honkit/README.md

 ## Usage examples

-Githon can be used to create book, public documentation, enterprise manual, thesis, research papers, etc.
+GitHon can be used to create book, public documentation, enterprise manual, thesis, research papers, etc.

 You can find a [list of real-world examples](docs/examples.md) in the documentation.